CedricPerret/ConsensusPackage/README.md

 # ConsensusPackage

 Package to simulate consensus decision-making using opinion formation.
+For description of the model, see https://pubmed.ncbi.nlm.nih.gov/35341781/ .
+Note that the update function is different.

 Implemented so far:
 * Model which takes distribution of characteristics (talkativeness, persuasiveness, stubborness)